rxnlabs/wp-composer/docs/install-command.md

 ---
 #####Example

-Let's say that your site has the plugin example-plugin and that plugin has a composer.json file.
+Let's say that your site has the plugin bu-versions and that plugin has a composer.json file.
 You can install that plugin's dependencies, if those dependencies are not currently installed.

 ---
     # Install the dependencies of all of the currently installed plugins
     wp composer install plugins
 ---

-#####Result
-Will run the composer install command for the plugin.
+> **Note** This does *not* currently install dependency plugins needed by other plugins (e.g. an running this command on an Advanced Custom Fields Add-On will not install the Advanced Custom Fields plugin onto a site.
+This is something I will be working on in the future).

 ###themes